Ommina/WallpaperCraft/README.md

 ## Downloads

-1.7.10 and 1.10.2 versions can be found on [CurseForge - Wallpapercraft](https://minecraft.curseforge.com/projects/wallpapercraft)
+* 1.7.10 and 1.10.2 versions can be found on [CurseForge - Wallpapercraft](https://minecraft.curseforge.com/projects/wallpapercraft)
-1.14.2 version can be found on [CurseForge - Wallpapercraft: A Fresh Roll](https://www.curseforge.com/minecraft/mc-mods/wallpapercraft-a-fresh-roll)
+* 1.14.2 version can be found on [CurseForge - Wallpapercraft: A Fresh Roll](https://www.curseforge.com/minecraft/mc-mods/wallpapercraft-a-fresh-roll)

 ## Issues

 Found a bug with the 1.14.3 version?
-Let me know in as much detail as possible on the [Issue Tracker](https://github.com/Ommina/WallpaperCraft/issues)
+Let me know in as much detail as possible on the [Issue Tracker](https://github.com/Ommina/WallpaperCraft/issues).
-# WallpaperCraft